Amanda has worked in estate agency in the Southeast of England in both residential and commercial property sales.

 Once primarily a mining community, the town now relies mostly on light manufacturing, retailing and service industries for employment.
 The chocolate company Thorntons is based in Alfreton.

 The town is located on a rail route.
 Trains to London St Pancras take around two and a half hours with one or two changes.
 Train journeys to Manchester Picadilly last approximately one and a half hours on a direct line

-The town has a Morrisons supermarket and a range of local independant traders.
+The town has a Morrisons supermarket and a range of local independent traders.
 The local High school (ages 11-16) was rated as 'good' by Ofsted in 2020.
-Between £210,000 and £240,000 should be sufficient to buy a standard three bedroom house in this quaintly named location.
+Between £210,000 and £240,000 should be sufficient to buy a standard three-bedroom house in this quaintly named location.

 Once the site of a Roman fort, the town of Chesterfield sits on a major coal seam, and the mining industry provided many jobs locally prior to the pit closures in the 1980s and 1990s.
 The demise of the coal industry resulted in high unemployment levels, and this factor has helped keep house prices below the national average.
-Between £130,000 and £150,000 should be sufficent to buy a basic three bedroom home here.
+Between £130,000 and £150,000 should be sufficient to buy a basic three-bedroom home here.

 - In 1759, Jedediah Strutt patented and built a machine called the Derby Rib Attachment that revolutionised the manufacture of hosiery.

 - In 1840, the North Midland Railway set up its original engine works in Derby.
 The town continued to have links with the manufacture of locomotive engines until the end of the 20h century.